-Today I am going to share one of my favorite time saver recipes.
-You will get a recipe for roasted olives that can be made as an appetizer one day and then the left overs used to create cod provencal.
-Not only are you getting two creations out of one recipe but you are also getting the benefit of a make ahead entree.
+Today I am going to share some of my all time favorite time-saver recipes.
+You will get a recipe for roasted olives that can be made as an appetizer one day and then the leftovers used to create cod provencal.
+Not only are you getting two creations out of one recipe but you are also getting the benefit of a make-ahead entree.

 - 1 pint (2 cups) grape or cherry tomatoes